-- Now, on to the adorable upcycled containers…
+Now, on to the adorable upcycled containers…

-With all of my vegan baking, I go through containers of coconut oil like no one's business.
+> - With all of my vegan baking, I go through containers of coconut oil like no one’s business.
 Once you strip the labels off of them, they make great containers for pet treats.
 I really like small salsa jars as well.
-Collect jars from your friends and neighbors to surprise them with a fun holiday gift!
+Collect jars from your friends and neighbours to surprise them with a fun holiday gift!

-Go to Michaels or another craft store and buy a sleeve of tiny plastic dogs.
+> - Go to Michaels or another craft store and buy a sleeve of tiny plastic dogs.
 I purchased mine at Michaels and got them (with a coupon) for about $4.99 for about 12 of them.
-You'll also need spray paint (color of your choice - I picked gold glitter and mint-ish green) and some crazy glue.
+You’ll also need spray paint (colour of your choice - I picked gold glitter and mint-ish green) and some crazy glue.
 Easiest craft ever.

-Step One: Glue your plastic dogs to the tops of the jars.
-Try your best to center them.
+> - Step One: Glue your plastic dogs to the tops of the jars.
+Try your best to centre them.
 I just put a dab of crazy glue on each paw and let them dry.
 I tried to mentally match up the doggies with the ones that my friends have!
 Like I said earlier, only one of my friends has a cat, so that makes her gift easier.

-Step Two: Spray paint the lids, plastic creature and all.
-Very lightly do a first coat.
-If you go too heavy and keep caking the paint on top, it will start to gather weirdly around the plastic animals' paws.
+> - Step Two: Spray paint the lids, plastic creature, and all.
+Very lightly do the first coat.
+If you go too heavy and keep caking the paint on top, it will start to gather weirdly around the plastic animals’ paws.
 Just do about 3-4 light spritzes until everything is covered.

-- Step Three: Fill and label your jars.
+> - Step Three: Fill and label your jars.
 This is the easier part.
 I plan to print out labels with the ingredients in these biscuits.
 Being a concerned dog mom, I always like to know what’s in her food, although it’s not like she eats all of it anyway!

-- These upcycled jars look stylish and modern, especially in primary colors or ones that match your friend’s kitchen!
+> - These upcycled jars look stylish and modern, especially in primary colors or ones that match your friend’s kitchen!
 I saw a similar craft in the newspaper months ago, and I felt inspired!
 I hope you consider making these adorable jars for Christmas or for an upcoming pet birthday!